 James Metzen Mighty Ducks Ice Arena Grant Program

-The James Metzen Mighty Ducks Grant Program assists Minnesota communities in improving indoor air quality in ice arenas, and to provide financial assistance in eliminating the use of R-22 systems in ice arena refrigeration.
+The James Metzen Mighty Ducks Grant Program has a dual mission: 1) To provide financial assistance to Minnesota communities in eliminating the use of R-22 systems in ice arena refrigeration and 2) Improve indoor air quality in ice arenas.

 Program Information